 The photovoltaic cells that make up a solar panel’s efficiency are based on energy from sunlight that is turned into electricity through the photovoltaic process.
 A solar panel that is efficient provides more electricity while taking up less area.
 The efficiency of a cell can be improved by reducing the amount of light reflected away from its surface.

-The intensity of the sun, the quantity of cloud cover, and heat build-up, which affects the conductivity of the semiconductors in the PV cells, are all factors that affect the average efficiency of solar panels.
+The intensity of the sun, the quantity of cloud cover, and heat buildup, which affect the conductivity of the semiconductors in the PV cells, are all factors that affect the average efficiency of solar panels.

 Solar panels deteriorate with time, resulting in less electricity being produced from the same quantity of sunlight.
-Weather-related wear and tear are among the causes of solar panel efficiency decline.
+Weather-related wear and tear are among the causes of the decline in solar panel efficiency.
 Solar panels have a 30-year average useful life.

 Solar panels generate electricity only when the sun is shining.
 Because there is less direct sunshine in the winter than in the summer, solar panels generate less electricity during the colder months.
 Solar panels are more efficient in the summer, but they can still create enough energy to heat your home in the winter.